 Thirty studies (n=28,842) involving 23 interventions were included in the PE network (see supplementary material, Part VI), including 15 studies which reported zero events in one arm.
 Seven studies were excluded due to the reporting of zero events in both arms.
 The included study data are presented in the supplementary material, Part VI.

 The RE model had a DIC of 255 compared with 276 for the FE model.
 Examining the history, kernel density plots, and Brooks-Gelman Rubin plots confirmed convergence (see supplementary material, part IX).
 The model was a good fit, with a residual deviance of 61 reported.
 This corresponds well to the total number of trial arms, 62.
-The between-trial standard deviation was 0.41 0.14 to 1.04
+The between-trial standard deviation was 0.41 [0.14 to 1.04].

 The highest-ranking interventions were LMWH at standard dose for 10 days followed by aspirin low dose for 28 days (RR=0.0011 [0.00 to 0.096]) followed by LMWH at a high dose for an extended duration (RR=0.0024 [0.00 to 0.81]) and LMWH at a high dose for a standard duration in combination with AES (RR=0.0049 [0.00 to 0.30]) (see Figure 2).
-LMWH at a standard dose for a standard duration followed by aspirin low dose for an extended duration had a median rank of 2.0 19.
-Aspirin low dose for a standard duration had the lowest median rank 22.0 1023while no prophylaxis had a median rank of 20.0 1423.
+LMWH at a standard dose for a standard duration followed by aspirin low dose for an extended duration had a median rank of 2.0 [1 to 9].
+Aspirin low dose for a standard duration had the lowest median rank 22.0 [10 to 23], while no prophylaxis had a median rank of 20.0 [14 to 23].

 The results for the pairwise meta-analysis results versus the NMA results for the interventions compared with no prophylaxis can be seen in Table 3 (see also supplementary material; part VII).
 The full ranking of the interventions is presented in the supplementary material, Part VI.
 The ranking probability matrix plots for all interventions are included in the supplementary material, part IX.